Generic Name: Axicabtagene Ciloleucel (ax i CAB tay jeen sye LO loo sel)

 - Hepatitis and HIV testing will be done before taking axicabtagene ciloleucel.

 - Talk with your doctor before getting any vaccines.
-Some types of vaccines must not be given for at least 6 weeks before starting axicabtagene ciloleucel, during care, and for some time after care ends.
+Some types of vaccines must not be given for at least 6 weeks before starting axicabtagene ciloleucel, during treatment, and for some time after your last dose.